 Caffeine and L-Theanine

 I continue to take this mini nootropic stack from time to time and it always works like it did the first time.
-My preferred caffeine source, green tea, actually contains l-theanine but not enough to have a noticeable effect.
+My preferred caffeine source, green tea, actually contains L-theanine but not enough to have a noticeable effect.

 You can learn more about caffeine and l-theanine here: L-Theanine and Caffeine – The Perfect Combo.